Jeffrey Dahmer: Capture

-On July 22, 1991, Dahmer approached three men with an offer of $100 to accompany him to his apartment to pose for nude photographs, drink beer and simply keep him company.
-One of the trio, 32-year-old Tracy Edwards, agreed to accompany him to his apartment.
+On the afternoon of July 22, 1991, Dahmer engaged in conversation with three men at the Grand Avenue Mall; he offered each $100 to accompany him to his apartment to pose for nude photographs, drink beer and simply keep him company.
+Only one of the three, 32-year-old Tracy Edwards, agreed to accompany him to his apartment.
 Upon entering Dahmer's apartment, Edwards noted a foul odor and several boxes of hydrochloric acid on the floor, which Dahmer claimed to use for cleaning bricks.
 After some minor conversation, Edwards responded to Dahmer's request to turn his head and view his tropical fish, whereupon Dahmer placed a handcuff upon his wrist.
 When Edwards asked, "What's happening?"
 Dahmer unsuccessfully attempted to cuff his wrists together, then told Edwards to accompany him to the bedroom to pose for nude pictures.
 While inside the bedroom, Edwards noted nude male posters on the wall and that a videotape of The Exorcist III was playing.
 He also noted a blue 57-gallon drum in the corner, from which a strong odor emanated.

 Dahmer then brandished a knife and informed Edwards he intended to take nude pictures of him.
 In an attempt to appease Dahmer, Edwards unbuttoned his shirt, saying he would allow him to do so if he would remove the handcuffs and put the knife away.
 In response to this promise, Dahmer simply turned his attention towards the TV.
 Edwards observed Dahmer rocking back and forth and chanting before turning his attention back to him.
 He placed his head on Edwards's chest, listened to his heartbeat and, with the knife pressed against his intended victim, informed Edwards he intended to eat his heart.